FinnKranz/python-practice-and-theory/data/README.md

 - theoretical foundations in mathematics, data science, and machine learning

 course_related_projects:
 - contains small projects related to the online Python course “100 Days of Code: The Complete Python Pro Bootcamp”
+- the numbering of the individual projects does not correspond to the numbering in the online course